EAST 30 SENSORS

 JENNABEE has multiple years experience in the METER Group R&D lab and has focused on new sensors and methods of measuring thermal properties.
 She currently spends most of her time studying and snowboarding at USU in Logan, UT.

-HENDRIK is a part-time employee and a full-time electrical engineering student at WSU who enjoys all things electronic besides his analog bike.
+HENDRIK is a consultant for East 30, and a full-time electrical engineering student at WSU who enjoys all things electronic besides his analog bike.
 He has done extensive work on the deep temperature sensor, and is working to take East 30 forward into new ways of data collection.

 CECILY earned a degree in accounting from BYU.
 She has worked for East 30 since completing her degree, and generally does her best to keep everyone on track.